| Page 7

 In this case I could make the keys "fat dog," "skinny dog,"

+and "squirrel" and use those to identify each array member.
 Let's make a simple array and then use it.
 The easiest way to create an

 array is to use the array() function, which assigns a bunch of values to